MaxwellCaron/writeups/TryHackMe/BRKLYN99-Writeup.md

 ![source code](https://i.imgur.com/Z5FfceX.png)

-Looking through the source code of the web page we see a comment that referres to `steganography` as well as showing us the name of the background image so we can easily `wget` it onto our box.
+Looking through the source code of the web page we see a comment that refers to `steganography` as well as showing us the name of the background image so we can easily `wget` it onto our box.

 ### External